 | Federal Legal Status (USA) | Schedule I controlled substance | Legal under 2018 Farm Bill |

-| State Legal Status | Legal in 24+ states (recreational); 38+ states (medical) | Legal in all 50 states (hemp-derived) |
+| State Legal Status (USA) | Legal in 24+ states (recreational); 38+ states (medical) | Legal in all 50 states (hemp-derived) |

-| Drug Test Risk | High — THC detectable for 3–30 days | Low — trace THC may accumulate with heavy use |
+| Drug Test Risk | High — THC detectable for 3–30 days | Low — trace THC may accumulate with heavy full-spectrum use |

 | Common Forms | Flower, edibles, concentrates, tinctures, vapes | Tincture oils, capsules, gummies, topicals, isolates |

-| Therapeutic Uses | Pain, nausea, appetite, anxiety, PTSD, sleep, glaucoma | Anxiety, inflammation, epilepsy, mild pain, sleep |
+| Therapeutic Applications | Pain, nausea, appetite, anxiety, PTSD, sleep, glaucoma | Anxiety, inflammation, epilepsy, mild pain, sleep |

 | FDA-Approved Medicines | Dronabinol, Nabilone (synthetic THC) | Epidiolex (CBD for epilepsy) |